spences10/scottspence.com/posts/2020/09/17/writing-with-markdown/index.md

-There are many places to use Markdown as I mentioned earlier, for the examples here I'll be using the interactive component, if you want to follow along I'll be using VSCode and Prettier.
+There are many places to use Markdown as I mentioned earlier, for the examples here I'll be using the interactive component, if you want to follow along I'll be using VS Code and Prettier.

 There's also [Markdown Forge] by [Justin Juno] which is a very handy tool for writing Markdown in the browser.